gazpachu/joanmira/pages/blog/2016-02-01---javascript-understanding-the-weird-parts-part-2/index.md

 console.log(3.isPositive()); // Returns error
 ```

-Javascript doesn't return a number into an object, so we have to do:
+Javascript doesn't return a number into an object, so we have to do the following:

 ```javascript
 var a = new Number(3);
 a.isPositive();
 ```

-So, it's a good feature, but it gets a bit confusing, because not everything works the same way.
+So, it's a good feature, but it gets a bit confusing because not everything works the same way.

 ### Lecture 61: Dangerous aside.
 Built-in function constructors